agbrs/agb/book/src/articles/objects_deep_dive.md

 ```rust
 agb::include_aseprite!(mod sprites, "sprites.aseprite", "other_sprites.aseprite");
 ```

+This will create a module called `sprites` that contains `static`s corresponding to every tag in the provided aseprite files as an agb [`Tag`](https://docs.rs/agb/latest/agb/display/object/struct.Tag.html).

 You can import 255 colour sprites using the [`include_aseprite_256`](https://docs.rs/agb/latest/agb/macro.include_aseprite_256.html) macro similarly.
 You have 15 colour and 255 colours because the 0th index of the palette is always fully transparent.